 Former FiddleBopper: Roger Davis

 Roger Davis played in the first version of FiddleBop, which disbanded in December 2017.
 Read the writeup below to learn about Roger's role in FiddleBop-that-was...

-Roger Davis is FiddleBop's double bass player.
+Roger Davis was FiddleBop's double bass player.
 With those powerful, swinging, mellow notes underpinning Jo's fiery rhythms, Roger both revved us up and kept our feet on the ground.
 At the same time: no small feat (sorry, a dreadful pun I know).

 As well as being one cool dude1, Roger is a very fine and experienced musician.
 He has played jazz bass for many years, with several bands including Richard Leach’s 7 Stars of Jazz and Dave Morwood's Rascals of Rhythm.
 And in almost every town in Britain!